Health issues linked to asbestos

-Lung cancer is a tumor that impedes air passage through the lungs.
+- Lung cancer: Lung cancer is a tumor that impedes air passage through the lungs.
 It can be commonly caused by smoking cigarettes, as well as breathing in asbestos fibres.
-The symptoms typically include Smoking cigarettes can greatly increase the chance of a person developing lung cancer as a result of being exposed to asbestos.
 The most common symptoms of lung cancer are coughing, weight loss, coughing up blood, and wheezing, chest pain anemia and shortness of breath.
-Lung cancer, can take 20-30 years of exposure before the symptoms are identified.
-The chances of getting lung cancer from asbestos can vary on numerous factors such as, the level and length of exposure, the time since exposure, the type and size of asbestos fibers, and if the person has had any smoking history.
+Lung cancer can take 20-30 years of exposure before the symptoms are identified.
+The chances of getting lung cancer from asbestos can vary on numerous factors such as the level and length of exposure, the time since exposure, the type and size of asbestos fibers, and if the person has had any smoking history.

 Hence, if you have above mentioned health-related issues or suspect asbestos in your home or office, you should get immediate asbestos testing done for safe and professional asbestos abatement.
 To learn more about the types of asbestos and how to get safe asbestos removal contact Canada Restoration Services at 1.888.551.0514 or visit us online for your free home inspection.